mcreelma/foo_par_creelman/README.md

 ## Overview

 The `foo_param` package is designed to compute the volume of a sphere given its radius using the methodology outlined by Foo et al. (2017).

+The core of the package centers around the following

+$$
+V = \frac{4}{3} \pi r^3
+$$

+Where V is the Foo Parameter, and r is the input radius.

 This package is intended to be a community project with the expectation of continuous development and contributions from various users over the years.

 ## Key Features